CHEMICAL PEEL TREATMENTS

 Before having your treatment or facial at our Omaha office, you can meet with your dermatologist to help you determine which kind of chemical peel is right for your skin type, medical history, and overall goals.

 Removes just the outer layer of skin (epidermis) and is ideal for treating fine lines, acne, uneven skin tone, and dry skin.
 These require little to no downtime.

-Removes epidermis and the surface of the middle layer of skin (dermis) and is ideal for treating acne scars, wrinkles, and uneven skin tone.
+Removes the epidermis and the surface of the middle layer of skin (dermis) and is ideal for treating acne scars, wrinkles, and uneven skin tone.
 These typically require several days of downtime.

-Removes epidermis and portions of the middle to lower layers of the dermis and is ideal for treating deep wrinkles, scarring, and growths.
+Removes the epidermis and portions of the middle to lower layers of the dermis and is ideal for treating deep wrinkles, scarring, and growths.
 These will require several weeks of downtime.

 How to Prepare for Your Chemical Peel Treatment—Schedule Your Initial Consultation